mazounalnofli/mazounalnofli/README.md

 # Hi!
 I'm Mazoun Alnofli
-## I have BA in economics, minors in international studies & political science
+  I have a Bachelor of Arts in Economics/Minors in International Studies & Political Science